noi-techpark/documentation/README.md

 );
 ```

-Now, we want to set the unique constraint, such that does duplicate cannot be
+Now, we want to set the unique constraint, such that duplicates cannot be
 inserted anymore.
 ```sql
 ALTER TABLE edge ADD CONSTRAINT uc_edge_edge_data_id UNIQUE (edge_data_id);